Welcome to my writing tools page! Simply click on either the title or the image to go to the resource.

 Other Writing Tools

 There are some other online writing tools that you may find useful.

 - The Hemmingway app, also known as the Hemmingway Editor, is a very handy, and crucially, free writing app.
 It’s essentially a writing checker, free and online.
 Simply copy and paste your text into the software and it’ll scan it for adjectives, adverbs, passive voice and the like.
 It’ll also assess the complexity of the writing.
 The insights the Hemmingway app can provide can prove crucial when it comes to editing.

 - One of the best free apps for writers, and probably one of the leading book writing apps overall, is Grammarly.
 It describes itself as a ‘free online writing assistant’, though in reality, it’s a grammar and punctuation checker.
 I use it every day in my job as a copy editor.
 In fact, the entire company uses it.
 While it’s not perfect, it’s a damn sight more accurate and useful than other grammar and punctuation checkers and other similar pieces of software for writers.

 - I see many questions about what the best novel writing software is.
 There’s Scrivener, amongst others.
 For me, I’ve always used a word processor.
-Microsoft Word is the go-to gadget, but there are other free alternatives which work just as well and which I’ve used myself for many years.
+Microsoft Word is the go-to gadget, but there are other free alternatives that work just as well and which I’ve used myself for many years.
 Libre Office I will forever fondly regard.
-Its basically a lite version of Microsoft Office, but totally free.
+It’s basically a lite version of Microsoft Office, but totally free.
 You can still save in .doc and .docx.
 In the same vein, Google Docs is another alternative, and again it’s one we use every day in my marketing company.

 I sincerely hope you enjoy these writing tools.
 To stay up to date and to meet and collaborate with other writers, why not join my Community of Writers?

 You’ll get an invite to my exclusive writing group, plus a copy of my book, Thoughts On Writing.
-Just click the button to find out more.
+Just click the button above to find out more.